-Medi-Cal provides health coverage, including LTSS, for children and adults with limited income at no cost (or low cost) to the covered individual.
+Medi-Cal provides health coverage, including LTSS, for children and adults with limited income.
 Medi-Cal is jointly funded by California and the federal government.
 California's regular federal medical assistance percentage ("FMAP") is 50% for most beneficiaries and administrative costs.
 Enhanced FMAP is available for certain populations, programs, and time periods (including for some LTSS beneficiaries).